 At the top of the rep, the shoulders will still be pulled back into the bench, but the elbow will be fully extended.
 This marks the completion of the repetition and the bar is now in a position to rerack.

-We recommend keeping the elbows extended and pushing the bar backwards into the uprights and j-hooks securely.
+Keep the elbows extended and push the bar backwards into the uprights and j-hooks securely.
 This is another time where a spotter can help guide the barbell.

 Common Bench Press Problems and Solutions